Vivo V29 Lite price in Pakistan & features

 The smartphone has a 6.7-inch AMOLED capacitive touchscreen display with a resolution of 1080 x 2400 pixels and a refresh rate of 120 Hz.

-The V29 Lite features a triple-camera setup on the back.
-The gadget is powered by a 5000 mAh battery and supports fast charging at 44 W.
+The V29 Lite features a triple-camera setup on the rear with an LED flash.

+The device’s battery capacity is 5000 mAh with fast charging supports at 44 W.

 Vivo V29 Lite price in Pakistan